World Poker Tour Announces WPT Asia Swing Schedule, Prizes

 Swing through Asia for WPT tournament prizes

-In an announcement this week, the World Poker Tour announced that each stop will have three events in which players can earn points.
-The top points earner across all three stops will win a WPT India High Roller package which includes a seat in the INR₹100,000 buy-in (US$1,400) WPT India High Roller event, three nights accommodation, and airport and boat transfers.
+This week, the World Poker Tour announced that each stop will have three events in which players can earn points.
+The top points-earner across all three stops will win a WPT India High Roller package which includes a seat in the INR₹100,000 buy-in (US$1,400) WPT India High Roller event, three nights’ accommodation, and airport and boat transfers.
 Second place will receive an INR₹55,000 (US$770) Main Event package and third place will receive an INR₹35,000 (US$490) Side Event package.
-The rest of the prize package for the second and third place players will be identical to that of the winner.
+The rest of the prize package for the second- and third-place players will be identical to that of the winner.
 All three players will also receive US$500 when they get to the Deltin Royale in Goa, India.

 “The WPT Asia Swing proved to be a huge success in Season XVII and the WPT and its casino partners look forward to having strong participation from players across the globe during the Season XVIII edition,” said Cathy Zhao, Director of WPTDeepStacks, in a press release.

 Three points events per stop

 The first stop on the WPT Asia Swing is WPT Vietnam at Pro Poker Club in Ho Chi Minh City September 3-11.
 The VND₫4 billion (US$172,964) guaranteed Kickoff event September 3-5 is the first event in which players can earn WPT Asia Swing points.
 Following that is the VND₫15 billion (US$644,865) guaranteed Main Event September 6-11 and then the WPT Pro Poker Club SuperStack Classic September 10-11.